About..

 Photoshop: Nothing magic - just revealing tonal range, colors and saturation of the reality !
 The example shows the difference: Left: An image taken at poor light conditions - just the way it came out of the camera.
 Right: The same picture after having been adjusted carefully in Photoshop.

 Neither any negative print nor any slide comes with the brilliance and expressiveness of a National-Geographic picture.
-Who has not experienced that he result appeared flaw and inexpressive compared to the own memories - and to the reality.
+Who hasn't experienced yet that some results appeared flaw and inexpressive compared to the own memories?
 A picture, in whatever technology, captures just a portion of the tonal range and color spectrum daylight hours have and human eyes can see.

-That's were picture editing and enhancement starts and becomes to make sense.
+That's were picture editing and enhancement starts and makes sense.
 It's about making pictures looking as natural and 'real' as possible.
 Why do I bother about all this?
-Because railroad photography is more than just 'documenting' trains to me.
+Because railroad photography is more than just documenting trains to me!

 Hope you enjoy this site !